-Now, we tend to stick to day time events and bypass night time invitations.
-Even day time events take some scheduling—our toddler still goes down for an afternoon nap, so we try to work around his sleep schedule and often have to miss a few invites because of that.
-Recently, my cousins have been getting together, often on short notice, and often in the evenings, which, as much as I miss them and want to join in the festivities, makes it more difficult to hang out.
+Now, we tend to stick to day time events and bypass evening invitations.
+Even day time events take some scheduling—our toddler still goes down for an afternoon nap, so we work around his sleep schedule and miss a few invites because of that.
+Recently, my cousins have been getting together, on short notice and in the evenings, which, as much as I miss them and want to join in the festivities, makes it more difficult to hang out.
 Never mind that even if I do see them, I’m usually tending to my two-year-old to fully engage in conversation.

 I’ve also had to turn down (or put on hold indefinitely) plans to hang out with other friends whose schedules only allow for outings in the evenings.
 We can get babysitters, but sadly we tend to reserve those for we-have-to-absolutely-attend events.
 And even outings with other friends who have kids don’t happen as often as I once thought; try coordinating two families’ schedules—especially if we don’t live all too close—and it makes for a hard get together.

 In addition to a different social life, we also have limited time to pursue our own interests.
-Before, I would come home from work around 5:30pm with the whole evening waiting for me—and I didn’t have to sleep until midnight!
-Now, our evenings tend to start at 8:30pm and end by 10:30pm, all while cooking the next day’s dinner, showering and fitting in any other chores we still have to do.
+Before, I would come home from work around 5:30pm with the whole evening waiting for me—and I didn’t sleep until midnight!
+Now, our evenings tend to start at 8:30pm and end by 10:30pm, all while cooking the next day’s dinner, showering and fitting in any other chores.

-However difficult or different my life is as a mom, I wouldn’t trade it for anything.
+However difficult or different my life is as a mom, I wouldn’t trade my life with kids for anything.
 I love being a mother; I relish the days like today when I was lying down on the couch exhausted and my toddler approached and snuggled close to me.
 I can’t get enough of watching him learn new things and helping him develop his skills.
 I even love how he looks like me.